Fetching data from Yandex Managed Service for Apache Kafka® to Yandex Managed Service for ClickHouse®

 -

-To enable producers and consumers to work with topics, create two users per Managed Service for Apache Kafka® cluster:
+To enable access to topics for producers and consumers, create two users in each Managed Service for Apache Kafka® cluster:

 -